AxdeKlerk/BotB-25/TESTING.md

 ![alt text](assets/imgs/documentation/console.log.1-first-randomly-selected-bands.png)

-After a quick Google search it returned the possibility that there was an error in trying to iopen extension and suggested that I open the website in Incognito mode.
+After a quick Google search it returned the possibility that there was an error in trying to open disabled extensions and suggested that I open the website in Incognito mode.
 This resolved the issue and everything worked.
-I deleted and my cache and cookies and didn't have the problem again.
+I deleted all my cache and cookies and didn't have the problem again.

-2.2 The second major issue was trying to get the corresponding Youtube videos to play when the Launch button was pressed.
+2.2 The second major issue was trying to get the corresponding Youtube videos to pla in the iframe pop-up when the Launch button was pressed.

 ----------********

+## 3. Bugs Unresolved
+Possibly, the greatest 'bug' hat will always remain unresolved is my own imposter-syndrom.
+Having completed the course material I was left feeling like there were elements in the course that I did not understand, leaving large gaps in my learning.
+Following a conversation with my mentor, he suggested that the only way to learn was to tackle the subject matter 'head-on' and just keep practicing.

+Although, this was extremely good advice I still struggled with self-doubt throughtout this project.
+In order to over-come this enough to complete the project I joined the Slack 'Imposter Syndrome' group.
+Even though I didn't contribute much due to feeling like an imposter in the group, it was encouraging to see others struggling and their coping techniques and mechanisms.
+The greatest piece of advice came from a newsletter I subscribe to by Sahil Bloom, where he adopted a technique given to him by a friend of his to have a 'Coaching Session' With yourself by emailing yourself and then giving yourself advise.
+This I practised sporadically until it became inbedded into my daily routine.